aladrin/tardis/README.md

 # Incremental backup to Amazon S3
-When run with the dump option, the following files will be transferred to the S3 bucket:
+When run with the dump option, the following files will be transferred to Amazon S3:
 * File system dump, zstandard compression, chacha encryption, deep archive
 * File listing of files in the dump, not encrypted
 * SHA256 of the dump file